ztkent/gnome/service/README.md

 ## How It Works

-- Establishes a connection to the internet
-  - Enables Bluetooth + File Transfer
-  - Accepts credentials from user device
-  - Attempts connection
 - Validates a connection to the TSL2591 sensor
 - Periodically takes readings from the TSL2591 sensor
 - Manages a SQLite database to store sensor readings